Mynt growth surges on expanding finance services

 The company said Wednesday that income attributable to Globe Telecom, one of Mynt’s major shareholders, surged 120 percent from the previous quarter to P1.9 billion, driven by higher usage of its financial services platform, particularly lending and wealth products.

-“Our latest results are a clear signal that GCash is no longer just a digital wallet, but a primary engine of the Philippines' digital economy.
+“Our latest results are a clear signal that GCash is no longer just a digital wallet, but a primary engine of the Philippines' digital economy,” said Mynt president and CEO Martha Sazon.

 Investment and insurance services also expanded during the quarter.
 GStocks PH grew its registered investor base to 1.9 million, while GCrypto users reached 5 million life-to-date.
 GInsure sold more than 192.4 million policies, up 274 percent year on year.